-Janus Henderson Triton Fund.
-The investment seeks long-term growth of capital.
-The fund pursues its investment objective by investing in small- and medium-sized companies.
+Janus Henderson Triton Fund Class N. The investment seeks long-term growth of capital.
+The fund pursues its investment objective by investing at least 50% of its equity assets in small- and medium-sized companies.
+It may also invest in larger companies with strong growth potential.